-Measuring the indoor radon levels will give the homebuyer insight into an important aspect of a home’s air quality and let them know if their dream house has a radon problem.
+Measuring the indoor radon levels will give the homebuyer insight into an essential aspect of a home’s air quality and let them know if their dream house has a radon problem.
 If it does, their agent can work to negotiate the price down to cover radon mitigation costs.

 What if someone already owns their home but has never had radon testing performed before?
-It’s never too late to take care of this important health and safety precaution.
+It’s never too late to take care of this critical health and safety precaution.
 It’s easy for homeowners to purchase a radon kit from the hardware store, but it’s even better for them to call a professional Home Inspector who is also certified to perform the radon test.

 What is radon?